VOLUME 10, ISSUE 29

 Wright is co-founder of ¡Salud!, a noted charitable event in Oregon that provides free medical and dental care to Oregon's vineyard workers.
 He was also instrumental in founding A Walk in the Park, a festival that raised funds for local food banks, preschools and after-school programs in the town of Carlton.

 The wines have widespread retail distribution.
 The winery offers futures a year in advance of release, a practice that is unique among Oregon Pinot Noir producers.
-The winery is not open to the public.
-800-571-6825.
+The winery's tasting room is located at 120 N Pine St in Carlton and is open daily.
+The winery is not open to the public except the Friday and Saturday after Thanksgiving every year.

 Articles About Ken Wright Cellars